FlightGoggles: A Modular Framework for Photorealistic Camera, Exteroceptive Sensor, and Dynamics Simulation: SIMULATED VEHICLES

 with $\vect{R}^b_{m_i} \in SO(3)$ the constant rotation matrix from the motor reference frame to the vehicle-fixed reference frame, and $\vect{r}_i$ the position of the motor in the latter frame.
 The force and moment vector in the motor reference frame are given by

-where $1_{\omega}(\cdot)$ is an indicator function for the set of propellers for which $\omega_i > 0$ corresponds to positive rotation rate around the motor frame z-axis; and $k_{\vect{f}_T}$ and $k_{\vect{\mu}_T}$ indicate the constant propeller thrust and torque coefficients, respectively.
+where $1_{\omega}(\cdot)$ is an indicator function for the set of propellers for which $\omega_i > 0$ corresponds to positive rotation rate around the motor frame z-axis; $J_m$ is the rotor and propeller mass moment of inertia; and $k_{\vect{f}_T}$ and $k_{\vect{\mu}_T}$ indicate the constant propeller thrust and torque coefficients, respectively.